kendo-labs/knockout-kendo/web/ColorPicker.md

       description: Determines if users can interact with the field
     - name: value
       description: The value of the field as selected by the user or set in the view model
+    - name: color
+      description: A color object representing the currently-selected item
-    - name: data
+    - name: palette
-      description: An array or observableArray of options
+      description: the color palette ("websafe", "basic" or an array of values) to display.
-    - name: search
-      description: When the value bound to this is updated, a search will be performed based on its value
-    - name: widget
-      description: If specified, will populate an observable with a reference to the actual widget

 futurePlans:
 ---